 Bruxism, or teeth-grinding, occurs when the jaws are clenched, and the teeth grind against one another.
 Stress and anxiety are often factors, but sleep disorders, an abnormal bite, and missing or crooked teeth may also instigate this subconscious behavior.
 If left untreated, bruxism can lead to headaches, a sore jaw, or painful, loose or fractured teeth.

-It isn’t enough to diagnose TMJ using a standard clinical exam.
-This is only the beginning.
+It isn’t enough to diagnose TMD using a standard clinical exam.
+However, this is only the beginning.
 In addition to visual observation of teeth, our diagnostic process also involves cone-beam CT scan imaging, specialized x-ray imaging called cephalometrics, and innovative A Biopak technology.

 Biopak is three diagnostic tools in one.
 Using an electrosonograph, we are able to hear the sounds made by the jaw joints.
 Using a three-dimensional tracking device, we can observe the path that the jaw follows when the mouth opens and closes.
 This enables us to see if irregular movement is occurring to compensate for an imbalanced bite.
 Finally, the use of electromyography shows us the true measure of how hard muscles are working to operate the jaw.

-There are several ways in which to relieve the symptoms of TMJ.
-Additionally, professional treatment can be performed to alleviate stress on the temporomandibular joints, thereby decreasing the physical manifestation of symptoms.
+There are several ways in which to relieve the symptoms of TMD.
+Dr. Garza can also perform treatments that alleviate stress on the temporomandibular joints, thereby decreasing the physical manifestation of symptoms.
 Conventional approaches to treating TMJ include:

 - Stress-reduction exercises